 As a mining company, maintaining a strong reputation and consistent operational and safety history is vital in order to continue to foster growth and maintain stability in our earnings.
 As sustainability expectations increase and regulatory requirements continue to evolve, maintaining our social license to operate becomes increasingly important.
 We strive to incorporate social license expectations in our ERM program.
 Our ability to maintain our reputation and strong operating history could be threatened, including by circumstances outside of our control.
-If we are not able to respond effectively to these and other challenges to our social license to operate, our reputation could affect adversely our operations and ability to foster growth in our Company.
+If we are not able to respond effectively to these and other challenges to our social license to operate, our reputation could be damaged significantly.
+Damage to our reputation could affect adversely our operations and ability to foster growth in our Company.